 Turn the center front in 1/2“ and press.

 Turn the center front in 1/2″ again and press.
 Sew using a 3/8″ seam allowance, anchoring the inner tie in place.
-Repeat for the right side of the kimono (there is no tie on the right side).
+Repeat for the right side of the robe (there is no tie on the right side).

 Now we can get back to the front band!
 Fold the band in half lengthwise, enclosing all the seams.

 Place your first pin in the corner of the front band.
-Pin on the right side of the kimono, but ensure that you are catching the folded edge of the front band on the wrong side.
+Pin on the right side of the robe, but ensure that you are catching the folded edge of the front band on the wrong side.
 You will see your interfacing a bit here.

 Continue pinning the folded band in place, preparing to do a stitch in the ditch or a topstitch, your preference.